 Orbital thruster made of braided carbon fibers during production process

 Additive manufacturing combined with the ceramic production process enable manufacturing of highly complex ceramic structures, as shown with this gyroidstructure made of SiC

 The nationwide availability of fast data transfer systems is a prerequisite for being able to compete in the future.
-By means of a global network of up to 1000 satellites, it is possible to make high-speed Internet available worldwide.
+By means of a global network of hundreds to up to 1000 satellites, it is possible to make high-speed Internet available worldwide.
 The economic operation of such a satellite network depends on the provision of satellites at economically acceptable prices.
 Against the background of the so-called "constellations", it is becoming increasingly important to be able to produce them in higher quantities and at lower prices.

 In the project Integrated Digital Research Platform for Affordable Satellites (IRAS), an integrated development platform for low-cost satellites is being set up in cooperation between industry and research in Baden-Württemberg managed by the Institute of Structures and Design of the German Aerospace Center (DLR).
 Using new digital, propulsion, structures, electronics and production technologies, an alternative path to today's cost-intensive development is to be taken.
 DLR engages in the field of structures and production technologies and pursues questions around the development and optimization of integrative construction methods for satellite structures.
 Researchers focus on process development for 3D printing processes for metals and ceramics as well as topology optimization and functional integration of 3D printed satellite structures.